Enable maintenance mode using the occ command. sudo -u www-data php occ maintenance:mode --on

 Before getting too far into the upgrade process, please be aware of how the Market app and its configuration options affect the upgrade process.

-In addition to these two points, if there are installed apps (whether compatible or incompatible with the next version, or missing source code) and the Market app is enabled but there is no available internet connection, these apps will need to be manually updated once the upgrade is finished.
+In addition, if there are installed apps (whether compatible or incompatible with the next version, or missing source code) and the Market app is enabled but there is no available internet connection, these apps will need to be manually updated once the upgrade is finished.

 If you are using third party or enterprise applications, look in your new